everythingajw/shfs/README.md

 Why 7 and not 8 bytes for some fields? `printf(1)` can't handle 0xFFFF_FFFF_FFFF_FFFF nicely.

 Execute permissions are stored, but are totally meaningless.

+## License

+Wow, you actually want to use this software?
+I'm legitimately shocked.

+This project is licensed under the GNU GPLv3.